2 teens arrested after downtown Salt Lake City shooting death | Gephardt Daily

-According to an SLCPD news release, the teen were taken into custody Saturday after officers from multiple units “executed several court authorized search warrants….”

-Both alleged suspects are being held for investigation of murder and booked into the Salt Lake County Juvenile Detention Center.
+According to an SLCPD news release, the teens were taken into custody Saturday after officers from multiple units “executed several court authorized search warrants….”
+Both are being held for investigation of murder and were booked into the Salt Lake County Juvenile Detention Center.

 “A third suspect has been identified and contacted by detectives, but that person, at this time, is not facing charges,” the news release said.